Analysts Mean recommendation for Gritstone bio Inc. (GRTS) was 2.00: Is this the key time?

-Let’s start up with the current stock price of Gritstone bio Inc. (GRTS), which is $7.76 to be very precise.
-The Stock rose vividly during the last session to $7.90 after opening rate of $6.93 while the lowest price it went was recorded $6.85 before closing at $6.86.Recently in News on August 5, 2021, Gritstone Reports Second Quarter 2021 Financial Results and Business Update.
-GRANITE Phase 1/2 data of individualized neoantigen immunotherapy in advanced solid tumors accepted for mini- oral presentation at ESMO 2021.
+Let’s start up with the current stock price of Gritstone bio Inc. (GRTS), which is $8.68 to be very precise.
+The Stock rose vividly during the last session to $8.90 after opening rate of $8.00 while the lowest price it went was recorded $7.98 before closing at $8.00.Recently in News on August 17, 2021, Gritstone and CEPI Announce Agreement to Advance Second-Generation COVID-19 Vaccine Program (CORAL) Against SARS-CoV-2 Variants of Concern.
+CEPI to fund Gritstone’s work on second-generation vaccines against SARS-CoV-2, the virus causing COVID-19, including a clinical trial in South Africa and manufacturing optimization.
 You can read further details here

 Gritstone bio Inc. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $35.20 on 01/20/21, with the lowest value was $3.82 for the same time period, recorded on 01/04/21.